sourcehut-mirrors/chawan/doc/manual.md

 **Warning**: since fromJS is mainly meant to be used by automatic wrappers, it performs the following optimization: for `JSDict` values, `res` is left in a modified state.

+**Warning 2**: JSDict in general is somewhat finnicky: you must make sure that their destructors run before deinitializing the runtime.
+In practice, this means a) you must not use JSDict in the same procedure where you free the JSRuntime, b) you must call GC_fullCollect before freeing the runtime if you use JSDict.
+(TODO: this all seems very broken.
+Why isn't JSDict itself just a ref object?)

 Passing `JS_EXCEPTION` to `fromJS` is valid, and results in no new exception being thrown.